Our mission is to foster a community of book lovers who cherish freedom of speech and British values.

 Mum was never without a book, whether it was the imaginative worlds of old-style sci-fi, the mysteries of Agatha Christie, the nostalgic charm of Enid Blyton, the witty antics of Jeeves and Wooster, or the historical richness of Norah Lofts.
 These stories shaped her; reading was a lifeline.
 Books were her escape and her strength.
 She believed reading wasn’t just a pastime but a way to navigate the world.

-At Oldspeak Bookshop, we honour that belief by curating timeless British literature, classic works, and voices that uphold tradition and reject leftist ideologies.
-Reading, as she taught me, sharpens the mind, stirs the imagination, and builds knowledge; qualities that preserve our heritage and stand firm against woke dogma.
+At Oldspeak Bookshop, I honour that belief by curating timeless British literature, classic works, and voices that uphold tradition and reject leftist beliefs.
+Reading, as she taught me, sharpens the mind, stirs the imagination, and builds knowledge; qualities that preserve our heritage and stand firm against woke ideology.

 This shop is her legacy, my tribute, and a haven for those that honour Britain’s past and defend its future.